Skip to main content

 Healthcare organizations have strict requirements around data residency, network isolation, and PHI handling.
 AxonFlow supports three deployment modes:

 All three modes support the same feature set.
-For organizations handling PHI, Self-Hosted or In-VPC deployment is strongly recommended so that protected data never leaves your controlled environment.
+For organizations handling PHI, Self-Hosted or In-VPC deployment is strongly recommended so protected data can remain inside the organization's controlled environment and provider path.
 See Deployment Mode Matrix for the full comparison and Licensing for tier details.

 Getting started